 The Individual Taxpayer Identification Number (ITIN) is a nine-digit number issued by the Internal Revenue Service (IRS) to individuals who are not eligible to obtain a Social Security Number (SSN).
 The ITIN is used primarily for tax filing purposes and is not a form of work authorization.

 Non-resident aliens who receive payments from USC in the form of a check (fellowship, stipend, scholarship, honoraria, etc.) but who are not eligible for a Social Security Number are required to obtain an ITIN.
 If a scholarship or fellowship is applied directly against tuition, there is no need to apply for an ITIN.

 How to Apply for an ITIN

-University Payroll Services can expedite the ITIN application process for any non-national receiving a scholarship or fellowship from USC and is not eligible to apply for a Social Security Number.
-Please review the application process below:
+University Payroll Services can expedite the ITIN application process for an F-1 or J-1 student receiving a scholarship or fellowship from USC and is not eligible to apply for a Social Security Number.

 Please note that if a student needs an ITIN for any other reason but are not receiving payments from USC, University Payroll Services, they need to file on their own, as outlined by the IRS website.